 - Processed in a manner that ensures appropriate security of the data.

 The Department’s Data Protection Policy sets out how DJE secures and manages personal data in accordance with the six GDPR principles noted above.
-Department of Justice and Equality Data Protection Policy.
+Department of Justice Data Protection Policy.

-The Data Protection Officer for the Department of Justice and Equality is Ms Eileen Tully.
+The Data Protection Officer for the Department of Justice is Ms Eileen Tully.

 Any data protection queries relating to personal data held by the International Protection Office should be directed to the Department’s Data Protection Support and Compliance Office (DPSCO).
 The DSPCO can be contacted by phone on 01-6028601 or by e-mail to firstname.lastname@example.org

 Accessing Your Personal Data - Subject Access Request

 Among the rights conferred by the GDPR on ‘data subjects’ is the right to obtain a copy of their personal data which is being processed by the International Protection Office, Irish Naturalisation and Immigration Service, Department of Justice.
 In order for the Department to identify and locate the personal data sought, you should complete and return our Subject Access Request Form (SAR) ensuring that you provide, in so far as is possible, details of your interaction with our various Offices and Divisions, as well as any specific identifiers (e.g. any previous addresses, date of birth, reference number from previous contact with the Department etc.).
 In addition, as we need to verify the identity of anyone making a Subject Access Request, you will need to provide us with specific forms of identification (details contained in the SAR form).
 Your Subject Access Request will be responded to within one month of the date of receipt or, where difficulty arises in the verification of your identity, within one month of identity verification.

 To make a Subject Access Request please complete this form Department of Justice Subject Access Request Form (MSWord) and return it by email to email@example.com or alternatively by post to: